There are usually a few essential ingredients to start baking. Flour is one of…

 By weighing properly and correctly, it is more likely for us to get the right texture and look for the bakes.

 Some recipes might call for cups of flour and sugar.
-From what I’ve tried and experienced, I find weighing using digital scale more accurate, rather than scooping and leveling with cups.
-So if the recipe you are following uses cups of flour and sugar, you can convert them to grams (g) for more accuracy.
+From what I’ve tried and experienced, I find weighing using digital scale to be more accurate, compared to scooping and leveling.
+So if the recipe you are following uses cups of flour and sugar, you might want to convert them to grams (g) for more accuracy.

 Baking Basics Tip #4: Grease Your Pans!